Art and Morality

 |Contact||Dr. R.C.H.M. van Gerwen|

-Make an appointment with the teacher: rob.vangerwen AT uu.nl
+Make an appointment with the teacher: Rob.vanGerwen AT phil.uu.nl

-Students who take this course at level 2, write six two-page papers, 1000 words each.
+Students who take this course at level 2, write six three-page papers, 1500 words each.

-Students who take this course at level 3, write five two-page papers, and one longer paper, of max.
-2000 words.
+Students who take this course at level 3, write five three-page papers, and one longer paper, of max.
+3000 words.
 This longer paper addresses all or most of the issues presented in the literature, in an effort to summarize or synthesize the debates.

 Before writing this paper a proposal for it is to be submitted, specifying the philosophical problem that is to be addressed, the thesis to be defended about it, and the strategy followed for its defense.

 Students who take this course at Masters level, follow the Level 3 approach, and write an added 7th paper, of max.
-2000 words.
+3000 words.
 This second long paper connects arguments developed in the 6th paper to arguments derived from extra readings chosen by the student in concurrence with the teacher.
+The paper is meant for a larger audience (popularising).

 Submitting your work